chance2021/lab24-argo-cicd/README.md

 > The Smee relay deployment reads the channel URL from the `smee-relay-url` secret and proxies to `http://github-webhook-eventsource.argo-events.svc.cluster.local:12000/payload`, which is the EventSource service inside the cluster.
 If you change the EventSource port or endpoint, update the `SMEE_TARGET` env var in `apps/smee-relay/Dockerfile` and `argo-events/smee-relay-deployment.yaml` accordingly.
 Update `serviceAccountName` in the manifests if you already have dedicated accounts inside `argo-events`, and tweak the Sprig `substr` call in the sensor if you prefer full commit SHAs.
 >
-> The sensor includes a CEL `expr` that ignores pushes authored by the workflow bot (`workflow@example.com`).
-Actual change detection happens inside the workflow: the new `detect-changes` step diffs the previous commit against the current one and short-circuits the build if nothing under `apps/my-service/app/` changed.
-Update `argo-events/sensor.yaml` and the workflow template together if you rename the automation identity or want to watch different paths.
+> The sensor now forwards every GitHub push; the workflow decides whether to proceed via the `detect-changes` step (it diffs the previous commit against the current one and short-circuits the build if `apps/my-service/app/` didn’t change).
+Update `argo-events/sensor.yaml` and the workflow template together if you want different filtering behavior.

 ---